tiagodeluna/blog-forum-application/README.md

 - [Node.js and NPM](https://nodejs.org/en/)

 ## How to run the application
-In order to run and play the webapp you need to:
+In order to run the webapp you need to:
 1. Clone (or download) the project from GitHub
 2. Run the backend API:
     - In Command Prompt, natigate to `blog-api/dist` folder